NativeScript/nativescript-cli/README.md

 Installation
 ===

-The Telerik NativeScript CLI is available for installing as an npm package.
+The NativeScript CLI is available for installing as an npm package.

 In the command prompt, run the following command.